 Home Tour: Halloween Edition

-Welcome to our haunted mansion …….bahhhahahahaha (insert a spooky Dracula laugh) Since the release of my Fall Home Tour I have been asked about my Halloween decor, so here it is in all it’s glory.
+Welcome to our haunted mansion, since the release of my Fall Home Tour I have been asked about all of my Halloween decor, so here it is in all it’s glory.

 The Ghost of Halloween Past: